The Sun Rose in the Third Region, 2021-ongoing

 cut and inked up linoblock

-the story goes that on december 1st 1968, Augusto Ngangula- a child frequenting the MPLA school (CIR)- was on his way to class after a long break when he was approached by colonial troops. they questioned the child on the location of the MPLA base and school nearby.
-Ngangula refused to disclose of such, which resulted in him being brutally beaten and murdered by the troops.
+the story goes that on December 1st 1968, Augusto Ngangula – a child frequenting one of the MPLA’s CIR (centre for revolutionary instruction) – was on his way to class after a long break when he was approached by portuguese colonial troops. the child was reportedely questioned on the location of the MPLA base and school nearby and brutally murdered for his refusal to divulge.

-this story, the bravery and devotion of Ngangula, along with the MPLA school system (where children learned to read and write and were introduced to the ideology) served as models to the foundation of Organização dos Pioneiros de Agostinho Neto (Organization of the Pioneers of Agostinho Neto) OPA*, a children’s youth league- which in some ways assimilates to children scout associations but with MPLA principles and ideology. the story was used as a role model story for children to initiate them into patriotic ideals and encourage identify fusion, to live and die for Patria.
+this story, its narrativised bravery and devotion in Ngangula's dramatis personae, along with the CIR system (where children were taught to read and write and introduced to the movement’s ideology) served as the model for the creation of Organização dos Pioneiros de Agostinho Neto (Organization of the Pioneers of Agostinho Neto) OPA, a children’s youth league- which in some ways assimilates to children scoutship. the story has, since the 1970s, been used as a role model fable for children into idealogical instillment, to live and die for Patria.

-there has been much contestation on the story, as many claim it untrue. members of the MPLA have come out as a response, asserting its supposed veracity.
+there has been much contestation to the veracity of the story, members of the MPLA having come out in response multiple times over the years.